ModelCloud/GPTQModel/README.md

 ### Which kernel is used by default?

-* `GPU`: Marlin, Exllama v2, Triton kernels in that order for maximum inference performance.
+* `GPU`: Marlin, Exllama v2, Exllama v1, DynamicCuda, Torch kernels in that order for maximum inference performance.
 Optional Microsoft/BITBLAS kernel can be toggled.
 * `CPU`: Intel/IPEX kernel
 * `XPU`: Intel/IPEX kernel